-Publications - National Geographic, Vanity Fair UK, BBC Earth
+Publications: National Geographic, Vanity Fair UK, BBC Earth, Rue Magazine, House Beautiful

 It helps that I was always handy with a camera, picked up no doubt from my father, who, to my great annoyance back then, spent far too long composing each family shot with great care.
 I guess I should apologize now for ruining it every time with my goofy faces and incessant fidgeting.

 It also helps that during this quest of mine I have met so many amazing people who have supported and encouraged me, and also many fantastic photographers whose works I deeply admire.
 None more so than David Yarrow, a true master of the craft, an endless source of inspiration and influence, and someone I am fortunate to call a dear friend.
 In addition to David, my approach to photography has been shaped by my study of renaissance art while living in Florence as a young man, refined through my appreciation of other titans of the craft like Sebastião Salgado and Dorothea Lange, and anchored by the words of the old world sages who saw behind the veil of reality and understood that multiplicity is a delusion.

 I cannot ever fully impart what I have learned and felt through my journey, but I’d like to think it can be pieced together from the fragments of myself I have left in each image.